drhsqlite/fossil-mirror/www/fossil-is-not-relational.md

 Z c9dcc06ecead312b1c310711cb360bc3
 ```

-Each line is a single data record called a "card".
+Each line is a single data record called a "card."
 The first letter of
 each line tells us the type of data stored on that line and the
 following space-separated tokens contain the data for that
 line.
 Tokens which themselves contain spaces (notably the checkin